lancejpollard/tiny-require.js/README.md

 ## Overview

 Sometimes you want to use a Node.js module in the browser but can't because of the `require` statements.
 The current solution is [browserify](https://github.com/substack/node-browserify).
-But it was always pretty hard to wrap my head around, so I put together this.
-It's just the require code, and you manually setup the definitions making - there's no magic behind what's happening.
+But it was always pretty hard to grasp, so I put together this.
+It's just the bare-bones require code for the browser, allowing you to define what the browser should do when it sees statements like `require('./relativePath')` or `require('underscore')`.

 All you do is create a `require.define` block with the name of the path, and put your module code inside.
 This makes it so you can easily convert non-node libraries to ones that you can `require`.
 Say Backbone.js was like that, then you could just do this: